masuk1n/frequencyandsortorder/README.md

-this is for an especific perpuse
+this is for an especific perpuse.